zman81988/idea-tracker/README.md

 ## Planned Features

-- Add company sync for Factions
-- Check for existing property groups and properties instead of ignoring a 409 conflict
 - Add Timeline API support for Ideas (the act of creating them)
-- Add Webhooks to support bi-directional syncing
 - Add CRM card support for Ideas